How incumbents should act appropriately

 - Which of the existing additional activities (e.g. CSR activities, Communications, Cooperations) should be prioritised differently?

 - Which organizational changes support the adequate implementation of the purpose?

 - Are you sufficiently talking about your activities in terms of content and tonality yet?
 How much does it contribute to your overall key message?

 - Are you already leveraging the full potential of a unifying visual identity?

-At Prophet, the world’s largest independent growth consulting firm, we believe this topic of purposefulness is not grounded in self-purpose, but in the clear interest of companies and their markets.
+At Prophet, an international growth consulting firm, we believe this topic of purposefulness is not grounded in self-purpose, but in the clear interest of companies and their markets.
 Only those who acknowledge their responsibilities and act accordingly will generate continuous growth and secure a sustainable future for employees, shareholders and society.

 Find out more about how to become a purposeful company by downloading Prophet Partner Helen Rosethorn’s same-titled report: Becoming Purposeful